 - The browser crashes

 It may be an issue of simply too much code.
 This is essentially a browser memory problem.
-It's too much for the DOM to handle, not to mention too taxing on the network.
-The exact limit before performance stuffers will vary from browser to browser and system to system.
+It's too much for the DOM to handle, and sometimes too taxing on the network.
+The exact limit before performance suffers will vary from browser to browser and system to system.

-We do prevent the saving of Pens with over 1 MB of raw code in the editors.
+We disable save on Pens with over 1 MB of raw code in the editors.
 We'll put up a warning dialog to tell you what's going on in that case.

 Linking to any asset via a relative file path will not work in a Pen.
 Like...

-Paths like this reference files in a local file system that doesn't really exist where your Pen preview is loaded.
-Always link to external assets via fully qualified URLs like
+Paths like this reference files in a local file system, which Pens don't have (but Projects do!).
+Always link to external assets via fully qualified URLs like: